 Our new offices will meet green building standards, allow abundant natural light and provide our associates new opportunities for flexible, collaborative work spaces.
 The campus will offer a childcare center for associates, a fitness center, cafeteria and accessible parking onsite and at nearby garages.

 For the community, a new 230+ room Marriott hotel will be located next door.
-This flagship hotel will offer over 8,000 square-feet of meeting and ballroom space, a restaurant with outdoor dining on the pedestrian plaza, a specialty coffee shop and a seasonal rooftop dining terrace.
+This hotel will offer more than 8,000 square-feet of meeting and ballroom space, a restaurant with outdoor dining on the pedestrian plaza, a specialty coffee shop and a seasonal rooftop dining terrace.

 Access and Parking